 Please also see this thread from our forum

-Admissions Information for entry in September 2014
+General Admissions Information for Entry in September 2018

 |Examiner||CEM 11 Plus – University of Durham|